protocol/nft-website/docs/tutorial/end-to-end-experience.md

 ## Why IPFS and nft.storage?

 Our example uses a free service called [nft.storage](https://nft.storage) to add an image file and our NFT's metadata to [IPFS](https://ipfs.io), the InterPlanetary File System.
-We go deeper into why IPFS is a good fit for NFTs in our discussion of [content addressing][docs-cid], but for now we'll just give an overview.
+We go deeper into why IPFS is a good fit for NFTs in our discussion of [content addressing][docs-cid], but for now, we'll just give an overview.

-When an NFT is created and linked to a digital file that lives on some other system, _how_ the data is linked is extremely  important.
+When an NFT is created and linked to a digital file that lives on some other system, _how_ the data is linked is critical.
 There are a few reasons why traditional HTTP links aren't a great fit for the demands of NFTs.

 With an HTTP address like `https://cloud-bucket.provider.com/my-nft.jpg`, anyone can fetch the contents of `my-nft.jpg`, as long as the owner of the server pays their bills.
 However, there's no way to guarantee that the _contents_ of `my-nft.jpg` are the same as they were when the NFT was created.
 The server owner can easily replace `my-nft.jpg` with something different at any time, causing the NFT to change its meaning.